 If you are transporting a smaller cake over long distances, get a sturdy box to put the cake in.
 The board or plate that the cake is on should be touching the sides of the box so that it does not slide around inside as you travel.

-For example, if the cake is placed on a ten inch cake board, the box should also be ten inches in diameter.
+For example, if the cake is placed on a ten inch cake board (view on amazon), the box should also be ten inches in diameter.
 This will prevent your cake from moving around and keep it pristine even over a long distance ride.

 6 – Get a Non Slip Mat